-You will be guided through highly effective and accessible strategies for integrating the remedial advantages of Special Yoga methodology into the lives of children with special needs.
-With these skills you will have the ability to tailor various settings to the specific needs of the child or group you support.
+We will guide you through highly effective and accessible strategies for integrating the remedial advantages of Special Yoga methodology into the lives of children. deleted section here With these skills you will have the ability to tailor classes in schools, within the community and within the private sector.

 Jyoti (Jo) Manuel Founder of Special Yoga, a leading expert in Yoga for children and the creator of this course.
 Jyoti Manuel has devoted her life to increasing awareness, knowledge and practical experience around the therapeutic effects of Yoga and making Yoga available to as many children as possible.